hakanErgin/class-5-project-lazyvariable/README.md

 ### GitPro - Generate your portfolio

-A tool for HYF students (and everyone else) can use to generate a portfolio, to use after their graduation.
+A tool for HYF students (and other developers) can use to easily create a portfolio.

 ## Description:

 The user is be able to create their `CV` by filling the fields and their `Portfolio` importing their projects from github.
-And then they can view "Preview" their info.
+For the moment they can view this information on `Preview`.
 They should then be able to have this printed out in a nice format.

 **Users are able to:**